org-arl/unet-blog/_posts/2022-09-20-Project-Sabine-Low-cost-DIY-underwater-modem-using-COTS-components-and-Unet-audio.md

 A modem has three main functions

-1. Convert user-given data to signals and transmit it to the receiver.
+1. Convert user-given data to a signal and transmit it to the receiver.
-2. Decode the signals received at the receiver to recover the original data.
+2. Decode the signal received at the receiver to recover the original data.
 3. Configure various parameters to get the best communication performance.

 To transmit a message, the user can use the various interfaces provided by Unet audio such as the web interface, shell, or various APIs in a variety of computer languages such as Java, Groovy, Python, C, Julia, Javascript, etc. The same interfaces can be used to configure various communication parameters to achieve the best performance in a given environment.